MateuszNaKodach/DDD.EventSourcing.Java.Flights/README.md

 Everything was based on Events, so fastests for me was to incorporate EventSourcing.
 But of course I can use State-Based persistence.
+Best option would be to enable/disable event handlers based on Tenant group.
+With TenantId in EventMetadata it should be straightforward.

+Domain logic is almost pure functional.
+I've used Exceptions instead of monads like Eithers.
+It's easier to deal with it in ValueObjects instead of processing functional pipeline.

 ## Discounting